Discover all the tax services we offer

 The IRS will also likely identify international taxpayers that use the Child Tax Credit or Additional Child Tax Credit on non-qualifying children or erroneously combined with the Foreign Earned Income Exclusion and a claim for the Additional Child Tax Credit refund.
 This also includes the earned income credit for those who have been outside of the United States for more than six months.
 The PATH Act, which has been around since 2015, has strengthened these measures.

-In short, this compliance campaign impacts both bona fide residents of US territories and expats who must file amended returns to comply with current tax regulations.
+In short, this compliance campaign puts pressure on bona fide residents of US territories and expats to file amended returns and comply with current tax regulations.